Speeches given at the United Nations regarding the 2014 Gaza War: Human Rights Council on the Human Rights Situation in Gaza

-Moreover, Joe Stork referred to the attacks on six schools, three of them inhabited by displaced persons.
+Moreover, Stork referred to the attacks on six schools, three of them inhabited by displaced persons.
 The attacks were justified by claiming that the Hamas was using the school as a storage for their weapons.
 The victims described the school as empty from missiles and weapons.
-Stork also mentioned the shooting of a boy school in which 12 people were killed 8 of them children.
+Stork also mentioned the shooting of a boy school in which 12 people were killed, 8 of them children.
 The shooting was explained by the IDF by stateing that the attack was aiming to kill three Jihad terrorists who were passing by the school on their motorcycles.
 Why the motorcycle was shot in front of the school and not before or after passing it, was not answered by the IDF.
-An UN school, used as a shelter for over 3,300 displaced people was hit by Israeli shelling on July 30.
+An UN school, used as a shelter for over 3,300 displaced people was hit by Israeli shelling on 30 July.
 The Israeli army had clear information from the UN that the school was housing displaced civilians.
 Many of them, including children, were injured and killed.
 Leila Zerrougui, Special Representative of the Secretary-General for Children and Armed Conflict condemn this as a grave violation of international law.

-Joe Stork further stated that the IDF claims that a person which politically belongs to the Hamas is a legitimate target.
-However under the law of court a member of the Hamas party is not necessarily a terrorist and therefore not automatically an official legitimate target.
+Stork further stated that the IDF claims that a person which politically belongs to the Hamas is a legitimate target.
+However, under the law of court a member of the Hamas party is not necessarily a terrorist and therefore not automatically an official legitimate target.